alexburnley/LineBender/README.txt

 Our wayfinding technique is an immersive path of cables on the floor of our room.
 Each cable leads the player to the next target in the puzzle.
 Upon activating a puzzle target the cable lights up towards the final goal that the player will eventually need to travel to in order to finish the game.

 Our selection / manipulation tech
+The selection and manipulation technique we used was to make the user pick up items directly.
+With the horror/puzzle game that we are going for, we want the users to move around the scenes, and requiring them to pick items up directly encourages them to do so.
+To help the user manipulate the rotation of items in cases where precise rotation was necessary, we created a precision rotation tool, where the user can grab a glowing handle around the item.
+It tracks the users hand movement until they let go, but the objects position is locked and rotation is locked around a single axis.

 Q and A User 1: